cesarvr/keycloak-bible-openshift/modifying-keycloak-cfg/README.md

 ### Updating Configuration File

+#### Using ConfigMap
 My first though was to use a [Config Map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/), but the problem is that when we mount it as volume it change the permissions of the folder to **read-only**, the problem with this is that RH-SSO do read/write in the configuration folder, and will crash because it won't be able to do its magic there.

 Also by using a [Config Map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) any new change will require to re-create the object again.

+### Downloading Configuration Before Initialization

 So my approach for this is to create a maintainable configuration file that will live in some place accessible from the container preferably a **Git repository** (but also an internal FTP or CDN Server will do the job).

 Once we got that we can modify the pod initialization routine to grab the configuration file from the git server, place it into the configuration folder and then initiate the process as normal.
 Let's take do this step by step.